 Recognizes a master's student who has graduated from Brandeis University and who has demonstrated financial need.

-Recognizes outstanding students from Japan who have studied, or are currently studying, at Keio University, Waseda University and other top-tier Japanese universities with which Brandeis has a partnership agreement.
+Recognizes outstanding students from Japan who have studied, or are currently studying at esteemed Japanese universities.
 Recipients receive full tuition and a partial stipend for living expenses.